jamesplease/router-comparison/README.md

 "context" of a route changes.
 Consider a route with a URL `:bookId`.
 When the user transitions to this same route, but with a different ID, what happens?

-In some routers, the "enter" hook is called again.
-In other routers, only the "update" route is triggered.

-In Stateman, the update hook is called for every route in the tree of active routes.
-Ember only fires it on routes that explicitly have had a context change.
+In Ember, the update hook is called `setup`.
+And the order of callbacks goes `exit => enter => setup`

+`exit` starts at the deepest route, and works its way up. `enter` and `setup` work their way down the chain. `setup` begins on the first route whose context is changed.

+Stateman operates in a different way.
+The order goes `exit => update => enter`.
+And, unlike Ember, `update` is called on any route that is unchanged, even if the context hasn't changed.
+Also, the `update` hook in Stateman works its way the tree, like the `exit` hook.

 ##### Thoughts

 :+1: It is useful to differentiate entering and updating, I think.
+I tend to prefer Ember's hook structure.